kshitijk4poor/logistics-platform/README.md

 # 🚚 Driver Availability Service 🌐

-This project is a solution for the Atlan Engineering Internship Task, focusing on building a scalable Driver Availability Service using Apache Kafka and other microservices.
+This project is a personal solution for building a scalable Driver Availability Service using Apache Kafka and other microservices.

 ## 🌟 Features